truher/frc-test/cv1/safety.md

 $$

 Which is still above the calculated dose of 16 kJ m<sup>-2</sup> sr<sup>-1</sup>.

+For the pathological case, the average large-source radiance limit is 280 KW m<sup>-2</sup> sr<sup>-1</sup>, which is not above our calculated average radiance, so this case is a problem.

 For the pathological steady case, we use the large-source radiance limit: